Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 Aaron Gordon Insights vs. the Lakers

-- Gordon is responsible for taking 10.7% of his team's field goal attempts this season with 11.2 per game.
+- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

 - Gordon's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.